Ömer Aşık: International career

 Aşık first played on the national stage when he was appointed to Turkey's 2006 U20 European Championship Men's Division A team.
 He played a supporting role, averaging only 2 points and 2.6 rebounds per game.
 The 2006 Turkish men's national U-20 team won the silver medal, losing in the championship to Serbia & Montenegro.
 In 2010, Aşık was a part of the Turkey national team for the 2010 FIBA World Championship.
 He played a significant role for Turkey with 8.9 points and 6.9 rebounds per game, helping Turkey to the championship game against the United States.
 Turkey fell to the US 81–64, achieving the silver medal.
 He proved himself against some of the world's greatest players, even scoring 17 points in a landslide victory over China.

 Player profile

 Aşık is known as a prominent interior defender and outstanding shot-blocker.
-In addition to being a good rebounder and help-defender, Aşık's offensive game improved considerably with his move to the Rockets in 2012.
+In addition to being a rebounder and help-defender, Aşık's offensive game improved with his move to the Rockets in 2012.